 During a robotic hysterectomy using the da Vinci System, our doctors operate robotic arms from a control panel beside the patient.
 These arms are equipped with smaller surgical instruments than those used for open procedures which allows the surgeon to make smaller incisions.

 Another benefit of the robot is that it allows the surgeon to better visualize the structures in the patients uterus allowing the surgeon to perform the procedure with more precision than during traditional surgery and other forms of laparoscopic hysterectomies

 The result is a minimally invasive procedure that causes less disruption to the patient’s body, less complications and typically allows the patient to recover much faster.
 While patients still experience discomfort and pain after a robotic procedure, it is typically much more tolerable than the pain associated with open surgery.

 - Oophorectomy - The removal of either one or both ovaries

 - Salpingectomy - The removal of one or both Fallopian tubes

 - Lysis of adhesions - The removal of epidural scar tissue

 - Sacrocolpopexy - The treatment of pelvic organ prolapse

-If you need hysterectomy surgery and want to learn more about a robotic-assisted procedure, a specialist at Texas Health Presbyterian Hospital can help.
-We can determine if this type of minimally invasive surgery is right for you or if you should consider other treatment options.
+If you need hysterectomy surgery and want to learn more about a robotic-assisted option, a specialist at Texas Health Presbyterian Hospital Flower Mound can help.
+Together, you and your physician can determine if this type of minimally invasive surgery is right for you or if you should consider other treatment options.